-When most people think of a BDSM relationship, they usually only think of the Dominant and submissive roles.
+What is a “switch” in bed?
+When most people think of a BDSM relationship, they usually only think of the Dominant and submissive roles (typically a guy and a girl).
 The truth is, there are many shades of gray on the kink spectrum.
-Lots of people enjoy being what’s called a “switch,” and switching from Dom or sub can be a lot of fun.
-But what exactly is a switch, and how do you do it right?
-Keep reading to find out.
+Many people (even vanilla ones) enjoy being what’s called a “switch,” and switching from Dom or sub can be a lot of fun.
+If you want to learn what a BDSM switch is and how to be a switch, keep reading to find out.

-The definition of a switch is someone who enjoys engaging in both Dominant and submissive roles, or both topping and bottoming.
+The definition of a BDSM switch is someone who enjoys engaging in both Dominant and submissive roles, or both topping and bottoming.
 But what does that mean exactly?
-Well, the answer is: it depends.
-Here are some aspects about switching:
+Well, the answer is: it depends on each dynamic.

 - You may enjoy switching, but prefer a specific role.

 - Some couples switch as a way of taking turns

 - As your life changes, you may switch to fulfill an emotional need